-Helpful Tips:
+Helpful Tips: Caregiver being a calm and attentive presence before, during, and after needle procedures.

-- Caregiver being a calm and attentive presence before, during, and after needle procedures. - Being honest about needle procedures.
-Avoid threatening or teasing about needle procedures. - Giving reasonable choice, such as what to play while receiving a vaccine, to give child a sense of control. - Sitting in a position of comfort, upright in caregiver's arms, or with caregiver next to them.
+- Being honest about needle procedures.
+Avoid threatening or teasing about needle procedures. - Giving reasonable choice to give child a sense of control. - Sitting in a position of comfort, upright in caregiver's arms, or with caregiver next to them.
 Please gently keep infants' and childrens' hands away from the poke site.
 The staff can assist you in positioning.
-Babies can be swaddled and held, breastfed, or placed skin to skin. - Provide comfort, distraction and validation of feelings.
+Babies can be swaddled and held.
+Babies can be swaddled and held or placed skin to skin. - Provide distraction and validation of feelings. - For more details, please reference our "Supporting Your Child at the Doctor's Office" handout.